 In the northern regions of Spain including Navarra and Basque country, tapas are even called by a different name: pintxos.
 It is essentially the same concept, although pintxos are typically served on a slice of bread.

 6. You can eat paella everywhere

 Actually, paella specifically originates from Valencia, so head there if you want the most delicious and authentic paella of your life.
 But Spaniards in other regions of Spain do not commonly eat paella on a regular basis.
-When the dish is served in Catalonia and other various regions of Spain, it’s likely catering tourists.
+When the dish is served in Catalonia and other various regions of Spain, it’s likely catering to tourists.

 7. You can expect everyone to take a siesta in mid-afternoon

 Before moving to Spain I had a very traditional perception of Spanish life, in which everyone would be asleep every day from 2–5pm.
-But having lived here for a while now, I have realised that the popularity of siestas depends heavily on the city and time of the year.
+But having lived here for a while now, I have realized that the popularity of siestas depends heavily on the city and time of the year.

 The main point of siesta is to rest during the hottest hours of the day (and after a heavy lunch), so it makes the most sense to take siestas in the summer — particularly in the blazingly hot southern region of Spain.

 In smaller cities, the tradition of siesta is also more palpable.
 Not to mention, many banks close at 2pm and don’t reopen until the next day.
 But in major cities such as Barcelona and Madrid, siesta doesn’t seem to affect city life too much.
-Most shops, restaurants and services are open all day.
+Most shops, restaurants, and services are open all day.
 Only more traditional bars or restaurants still close during the afternoon.